ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_neon/dot_product_neon.md

 Build Analyzer results available
 ```

-You can now run the app on your Arm powered Android smartphone.
-Connnect your phone to the development computer on which you have built the app.
-You can connect it either using the USB cable or `Pair using Wi-Fi`.
-We used a Google Pixel 7 phone to run the app on.
-The image below shows the app running on it:
+You can now run the app on your 64-bit Arm powered Android smartphone.
+With your phone connected, select `Run-> Run app`.
+The image below shows the app running on a Google Pixel 7 phone:

 [neon_img]

-Using built-in Neon intrinsics provided over a 30 percent improvement in elapsed time.
+In this case, using built-in Neon intrinsics provided over a 30 percent improvement in elapsed time.
 The results will vary based on the phone you are running on.

+You have now successfully implemented dot product using Neon intrinsics on your 64-bit Arm smartphone running Android.